 In this work, we investigated the effect of SU-8 micropatterns on parameters of astrocyte nuclei shortly after attachment in vitro.
 We showed that the surface effects can be studied due to the cell nuclei that allows a simple detection of fluorescent microscope images.
 The cell numbers and average nuclei sizes indicate that astrocytes can attach to the patterned SU-8 surfaces better than to the flat SiO2 surface and the patterns affect the nucleus sizes.
 The results suggest that the microgrooves orient the nuclei of the astrocytes even in an early stage of cell attachment, while micropillars do not influence the elongation of the attached cells' nuclei.
-The elongation rate was examined with grooves, pillars and meander pattern and we found that the surfaces with linear elements as the microstripes, and micromeander elongate astrocyte nuclei by both 2 and 5 μ m pattern width and 5 μ m spacing.
-Although the presented SEM images suggests that the cells are suspended and spanning this article did not investigated this question.
-These phenomena cannot be examined based on the fluorescent images.
-To equip the surface of silicon based neural interfaces with additional SU-8 microstructures, one can improve the cell guiding properties and enhance the number of attached astrocytes.
-Orientating astrocyte nuclei maybe efficient with microstripes with 10 μ m spacing.
+The elongation rate was examined with stripes, pillars and meander pattern and we found that the surfaces with linear elements as the microstripes, and micromeander elongate astrocyte nuclei by both 2 and 5 μm pattern width and 5 μm spacing.
+Although the presented SEM images suggests that the cells attach primarily to the surface of the microstructures and span the distance between them, we did not investigate this question in more detail as nuclear staining in itself was not suitable to provide an answer.
+To equip the surface of silicon based neural interfaces with additional SU-8 microstructures, microstripes can improve the cell guiding properties and enhance the number of attached astrocytes.
+According to our observations, microstripes with 10 μ m spacing oriented astrocyte nuclei the most efficiently.
 This study shows the pattern surface effects can be investigated due to the cell nucleus and astrocytes can attach differently to a patterned SU-8 surface and to a flat SiO2.